HMH-462: 1950s and early 1960s

-A HMH-462 CH-37C with an UH-34D from HMM-363 near MCAS Tustin, 1964.
+An HMR(M)-462 CH-37C with a UH-34D from HMM-363 near MCAS Tustin, 1964.

 On 1 November 1957, 462 was reactivated at Marine Corps Air Facility Santa Ana as Marine Helicopter Transport Squadron (Medium) 462 HMR(M)-462.
 In March 1958 the squadron received the Sikorsky HR2S-1(CH-37 Mojave), known as the "Deuce."
 In July 1958 the squadron participated in NASA’s abort recovery tests of the Mercury space capsule in the Salton Sea.
 During July 1959 HMR(M)-462 worked with the United States Army in El Paso, Texas, to conduct the initial aerial transport tests of the Hawk missile system.
 One year later, the squadron worked with Convair Astronautics Corporation in San Diego to help construct Atlas missile silos.
 Also during 1960, HMR(M)-462 joined with the Federal Aviation Administration, Sikorsky Aircraft, the U.S. Army, New York Airways and British technical representatives of the Decca Corporation to establish Instrument Flight Procedures for helicopters.
 In June 1965 the squadron was once again decommissioned and placed in a cadre status as the Marine Corps awaited the arrival of the CH-53A "Sea Stallion."